 New York courts have held that ignorance of the law regarding the necessity of filing a timely notice of claim does not constitute a reasonable excuse as a matter of law.
 See Felice v Eastport/South Manor Central School Dist., 50 AD3d 138 (2nd Dept 2008); Anderson v City University of New York, 8 AD3d 413 (2nd Dept 2004).

 If your civil rights have been violated by the police, the law limits the time you must file a notice of claim.
-Call Bronx police brutality lawyer Bryan J. Hutchinson for a free consultation at (718) 671-0900.
+Call Bronx, New York police brutality lawyer Bryan J. Hutchinson for a free consultation at (718) 671-0900.